sf-wdi-24/rails_bog_app/README.md

 ### 13. A Create Method

 Let's get this data into the database!
-We'll need to make a `creatures#create` controller method.
+We'll need to make a `creatures#create` controller action.

 ```ruby
 #app/controllers/creatures_controller.rb